 If you enjoy history as well as great food, then step inside The Cherub for lunch, afternoon tea or dinner.
 This traditional inn occupies Dartmouth’s oldest building, which was once a merchant’s house dating from 1380.
 Dogs are welcome in the bar area, where you’ll find plenty of original features.

 Find out more about The Cherub.

 If you arrive in Dartmouth on the Higher Ferry, the first thing you will see is the Floating Bridge pub.
-This old fashioned pub is famed for its locally caught fish and chips, which comes in small, medium or a large portion.
-Wear a elasticated waste if you decide to go for the biggest plate!
-You can sit in the bar, on the front or on the roof terrace for excellent views of the River Dart.
+This old-fashioned pub is famed for its locally-caught fish and chips, served in small, medium or large portions (and we really mean large).
+Take a seat in the bar, out front, or on the roof terrace for excellent views of the River Dart.